A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Is there a grace period for Schengen?

 A lot of rumors on the Internet and forums have people believing there is a 10, 14 or 21 day grace period.
-It’s not true.
-There is no documented legal grace period.
+However, there is no documented legal grace period.

 What if I don’t have a stamp in my passport?